 - Responsive website, or separate mobile site

-It’s obviously not wise to launch a mobile PPC campaign if your site itself is not yet mobile friendly.
+It’s obviously not wise to launch a mobile Google Ads campaign if your site itself is not yet mobile friendly.
 As a first step, ensure customers can access your site and content effectively on their small screens.
 Next, do not assume that the efforts you launch on the web are applicable in mobile too.
-This is not a one-size-fits-all undertaking; make sure you educate yourself on current mobile PPC trends and note how the spaces differ.
+This is not a one-size-fits-all undertaking; make sure you educate yourself on current mobile Google Ads trends and note how the spaces differ.
 Follow the tips below and you’re well on your way to a triumphant mobile campaign!

 Elements of Successful Mobile Landing Pages